Jan Tore Sanner

 Jan Tore Sanner (born 6 May 1965) is a Norwegian politician for the Conservative Party who has held several ministerial positions in Erna Solberg's government between 2013 and 2021.
 He was also the party's deputy leader from 2004 to 2022, having first been second deputy for the first four years and first deputy for the last fourteen.
-Sanner has also been a member of parliament for Akershus since 1993.
+Sanner was also a member of parliament for Akershus from 1993 to 2025.

 Early life and education

-Jan Tore Sanner was born in Bærum as a son of biochemist Tore Sanner and local politician Nina Sanner.
-He grew up at Nadderud and finished his secondary education at Nadderud Upper Secondary School in 1984.
+Jan Tore Sanner was born in Bærum.
+He is the son of biochemist Tore Sanner and local politician Nina Sanner.
+He grew up in Nadderud and finished his secondary education at Nadderud Upper Secondary School in 1984.
 Sanner has education in marketing and market economy.
 He has never worked in the private sector.

 Political career

 Local politics

-On the local level he was a deputy member of Bærum municipal council from 1983 to 1989.
+Sanner was a deputy member of the Bærum municipal council from 1983 to 1989.

 Parliament

 He was elected to the Norwegian Parliament from Akershus in 1993.
 He had previously served as a deputy representative during the term 1989-1993.
 From 1989 to 1990 he moved up as a regular representative, filling in for Kaci Kullmann Five who was appointed to the cabinet Syse.
 Sanner and Syse went to the same school and were both leaders of the Young Conservatives.

 Following the Solberg cabinet's defeat in the 2021 election, Sanner became the Conservative Party's spokesperson for education and a member of the Standing Committee on Education and Research.
 He succeeded Henrik Asheim as deputy parliamentary leader in October 2022.

 In May 2024, he announced that he wouldn't seek re-election at the 2025 election.